Forensic Science (FRSC)

 FRSC 368 PROFESSIONAL PRACTICES IN FORENSIC SCIENCE (3)

 Introduction to the various professional practices encountered in forensic science including Laboratory Safety, Quality Assurance and Quality Control, Documentation, Ethics, Chain of Custody, and Expert Witness Testimony.
-Prerequisite: CHEM 367.
+Prerequisites: CHEM 210, CHEM 332.

 FRSC 420 BODY FLUID ANALYSIS (4)

 Current methods and concepts in forensic biology with laboratory practice in identification and individualization of biological forensic samples by several different methods, including biochemical testing, antigen-antibody reactions, and DNA typing, representing best practice in forensic science.
-Prerequisites: FRSC 368, ANTH 357, BIOL 409 (may be taken concurrently).
+Prerequisite: BIOL 409 (may be taken concurrently).
+Lab/Class fee will be assessed.

 FRSC 440 FORENSIC SCIENCE, EMERGENCY MEDICINE, AND DEATH ANALYSIS (3)